 OLYSIO Combination Treatment

-- Sofosbuvir: Table 2 displays the recommended dosage regimen and treatment duration of OLYSIO in combination with sofosbuvir.
+Table 1 displays the recommended treatment regimen and duration of OLYSIO in combination with sofosbuvir in mono-infected patients with HCV genotype 1 infection.

-Regimen and Treatment Duration for OLYSIO and Sofosbuvir Combination Therapy
+for OLYSIO and Sofosbuvir Combination Therapy in Patients with Chronic HCV

 |* Treatment-experienced patients include prior relapsers, prior partial responders and prior null responders who failed prior IFN-based therapy.|